Find Out Your Best Course of Action with Einstein Discovery

 Quick steps to enable Insights in Salesforce Einstein Discovery:

 - Start by selecting a dataset (let’s use Opportunities in our example) and create a story from it.

 - A 3-step Wizard opens:

-- Create Story: Set the Goal to your story (let’s try to maximize Opportunity Amount in this example).
-You can choose to maximize or minimize a value or to aim to a true or false value on a checkbox
+- Create Story: Set the Goal for your story (let’s try to maximise the Opportunity Amount in this example).
+You can choose to maximise or minimise a value or to aim for a true or false value on a checkbox

 - Story Type: Choose from two options: get only Insights, which is a quicker approach, or choose to create also Predictions in addition to Insights.

 What Happened tells us what factors contributed to the outcome (Amount in our example).
 Insights are ordered based on the rank of their statistical importance.
 The same applies to all Story sections.
-All of the insights in What Happened explain how different variables and combinations explain the variance in Amount.
+All of the insights in What Happened to explain how different variables and combinations explain the variance in Amount.
 Get additional information about the insights by hovering the mouse over chart bars.
-Drill deeper into the insights by selecting a specific variable in Search Story Insights to see how it affects the results.
+Drill deeper into the insights by selecting a specific variable in Search Story Insights to see how it affects the results in Salesforce Einstein Discovery.